timber-dev-society/tiimber/GET_STARTED.md

 ## Use logger

-You implemented some views and some errors, but certainly want see what happen in Tiimber.
-For that you can use a logger.
-Currently there is two types of logger FileLogger and SysLogger.
+You have implemented some views and some errors, but certainly want see what happen in Tiimber.
+For that you need to use a logger.
+Currently there is two types of logger in Tiimber : FileLogger and SysLogger.
 In our case we gonna use SysLogger.

 > in Blog\Application.php